 In attempting to resolve any student grievance regarding grades, evaluations, or other fulfillments of academic responsibility, it is the obligation of the student first to make a serious effort to resolve the matter with the instructor, supervisor, administrator, or committee with whom the grievance originates (hereafter called "the respondent").
 Individual faculty members retain primary responsibility for assigning grades and evaluations.
 If the matter cannot be resolved at that level, the grievance must be submitted in writing to the respondent with a copy of the respondent's School Dean.
 If the matter is not resolved by the written response provided by the respondent, the student may submit a written appeal to the School Dean.
-If the Dean of Graduate or Undergraduate Education, and the deal will appoint and convene an Academic Appeals Panel.
+If the grievance is not resolved by the School Dean's decision, the student may make a written appeal to the Dean of Graduate or Undergraduate Education, and the deal will appoint and convene an Academic Appeals Panel.
 The decision of the Academic Appeals Panel is final.
 The results of the academic appeals process will be distributed to all involved parties.